One-Page Resume Guide: Templates & Examples

 • Hobbies and interests: While it's good to showcase your personality, hobbies and interests are generally not relevant to the job and can take up valuable space on a one-page resume.

-• High school education: Unless you are a recent high school graduate or your high school education is directly relevant to the job, leave it off of your resume.
-See our high school graduate resume examples if you recently graduated.
+• High school education: Do not include high school in your education section unless you are a recent graduate or your high school education is directly relevant to the job.

 • Unrelated skills: Avoid listing hard skills or soft skills that are not directly relevant to the job you are applying for.

-The best layout for a one-page resume is one that is clean, simple and easy to read.
+Your single-page resume format should be clean, simple and easy to read.
 Here are a few tips to keep in mind while you format your resume:

 • Use clear headings and subheadings to organize your content and make it easier to navigate.